 There is no authoritative answer key for the year game, so we will rely on our collective wisdom to decide when we’re done.
-We’ve had some lively discussions the last few years.
+We’ve had some lively discussions in past years.
 I’m looking forward to this year’s fun!

 As players report their game results below, I will keep a running tally of confirmed results (numbers reported found by two or more players).
-I’ve been fighting a really nasty flu for the past several weeks, however, so I won’t spend much time at my computer.
-And if I ever get to feeling better, I was hoping to do some traveling.
-So this tally will usually lag behind the results posted in the comments.
+My expat daughter is coming home for a visit this month, however, and we’ll be traveling to see extended family.
+So this tally will almost certainly lag behind the results posted in the comments.